typisttech/composer-semver/README.md

       --ansi|--no-ansi             Force (or disable --no-ansi) ANSI output -n, --no-interaction             Do not ask any interactive question -v|vv|vvv, --verbose             Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

+Help:
+  This is a wrapper of the Composer\Semver\VersionParser::normalize() method.
 ```

 ### Parse Constraints